Baruch Dego

 Baruch Dego (or Barukh, ברוך דגו; born 28 March 1982) is an Ethiopian-born Israeli former association footballer, who played for the Israel national team.

 Early life

 Dego was born in Addis Ababa, Ethiopia, to an Ethiopian-Jewish family.
 He immigrated to Israel in the 1990's, with his parents and younger brothers.
-His younger brother Messay Dego is also a former association footballer, who played for the Israel U21 national team, and is currently the manager of Hapoel Kfar Saba.
+His younger brother Messay Dego is also a former association footballer, who played for the Israel U21 national team, and is currently the manager of Maccabi Haifa.

 Sports career

 Dego initially played for Maccabi Ironi Ashdod In 2000-2001 he was transferred to Maccabi Tel Aviv, winning the championship and three national trophies.
 In 2004/05, he was the only player to score for Maccabi in the UEFA Champions League group stage.
 He scored two goals against Ajax Amsterdam in the local win 2–1, one goal from penalty against Juventus (1–1) and another penalty goal at Bayern Munich (5–1 to Bayern).